klees/ILIAS/docs/documentation/input-processing.md

 While OWASP considers this problem from the perspective that stricter validation needs to be performed on the XML-document itself, from the perspective of this paper, the XML can be considered to be just a deeply nested datastructure with unknown content.
-It thus needs to be scrutinized and constraints regarding structure and policies need to be enforced on the data just like this is the case for data provided via `$_POST`.
+Accordingly, it needs to be scrutinized and constraints regarding structure and policies need to be enforced on the data just like this is the case for data provided via `$_POST`.
 This vector thus is exactly in the scope of this paper.

 The attacks that may arise due to the deeply rooted nature of the import in ILIAS are considered to be out of scope of this paper as well.
-A general framework to filter inputs needs to outline how different subsystem may hook into the enforcement of constraints but cannot consider all policy requirements, as explained in [Policy vs. Structure](#policy-vs-structure).
+A general framework to filter inputs needs to outline how different subsystems may hook into the enforcement of constraints but cannot consider all policy requirements, as explained in [Policy vs. Structure](#policy-vs-structure).

-That leaves one set of requirements to look into a little deeper regarding the
+That leaves us to look a little deeper into one set of requirements regarding the
-XML-report: How can we validate and read deeply nested structures to make sure that the provided data matches the expected constraints?
+XML-report: How can we read and validate deeply nested structures to make sure that the provided data matches the expected constraints?

 Currently the XML-parsing at import is mostly handled by classes in `Services\DataSet` and extensions of these classes.
-Although it is necessary to define types for the fields a dataset should contain, there is no discernible general check regarding this types on the data provided via the XML, although the base classes allow derived classes to implement said checks on their own.
+Although it is necessary to define types for the fields a dataset should contain, there is no discernible general check regarding these types on the data provided via the XML, although the base classes allow derived classes to implement said checks on their own.
 The import parser in the `Services\Dataset` creates arrays according to the provided XML.
-They support different versions of ILIAS, thus need to deal with optional fields in the array.
+As they support different versions of ILIAS, they need to deal with optional fields in the array.
-The datatypes, that the `DataSet` currently supports are `text`, `integer` and `timestamp`.
+The datatypes, that the `DataSet` currently supports, are `text`, `integer` and `timestamp`.

 The requirements for a general service to secure input via XML thus are: